-Large PA Systems can cover much larger areas including industrial sites, outdoor stadiums, shopping complexes or a university campus.
+Large PA Systems can cover much larger places.
+For example an industrial site, an outdoor complex like stadiums, colleges or university campuses.

-They are also used in emergencies to address and alert large volumes of people over a large area.
+They are also used in emergencies, to alert people in large spaces in large volumes.

 Telephone Paging Systems